Job training programs in Wisconsin.

 Several educational and job training programs are available.
 Wisconsin refers to these as Training Services, and these resources may be available to help people learn a new skill which can assist them with getting a good, decent paying job.
 Qualified clients will have access to a broad range of employment service, counseling and training programs.
 Your local Wisconsin Job Center (see below for addresses) will have information on the various resources that are offered in your region.
 Examples include Occupational Skills Training, Vocational Programs, and Skills Improvement.

 Providing education is also key to long term success.
 Other sources of government or state financial assistance may be available.
-This can include scholarships, student loans, and cash grants.
+This can include scholarships, student loans payment assistance, and cash grants.
 Or explore services such as GED Preparation, Math and Reading Training, and English as a Second Language (ESL) classes and workshops.

 Dislocated Workers are classified as people that have been laid off (or notified that a reduction is coming) through no fault of their own.
 The state will provide free services that focus on preparing people to find a suitable new job.
 Assistance is also offered for individuals impacted by Foreign Competition, Natural Disasters, or Farm or Small Business Failure.